Buying an Existing Log Home?

 Important Things to Recognize

-After weighing the pros and cons, you have decided to buy an existing log home.
+After weighing the advantages and disadvantages, you have decided to buy an existing log home.
 Now begins the search for the perfect log home.
 But how will you know what to look for in a good log home?
 Which ones can you eliminate?

 From the Listing